 Historically, SEO offered a lower cost per acquisition over the long term, building sustainable, organic traffic.
 Google Ads, conversely, provided immediate visibility and targeted reach.
 However, the landscape is shifting.
 Increased competition in search, coupled with Google’s evolving algorithms, means organic rankings are harder – and slower – to achieve.
 We’re seeing cost-per-click (CPC) in Google Ads stabilise in some sectors, while the investment required for effective SEO continues to rise.

-Here’s what Australian SMEs need to consider:
+Here’s what matters for Australian SMEs right now: